-Sandra Sandor is a Hungarian sustainable fashion designer and founder of a modern bohemian brand called Nanushka.
-She designs versatile, day to night wardrobe to create a new informal form of beauty.
+Sandra Sandor is a sustainable fashion designer and founder of a modern bohemian brand called Nanushka.
+She designs versatile, day-to-night wardrobes to create a new informal form of beauty.

-Nanushka cherishes and protects the planet in everything it does, driven by an insatiable desire to explore more, gain inspiration, and become better.
+Sandra Sandor cherishes and protects the planet in everything she does.
+She has an insatiable desire to explore more, gain inspiration, and become a better version of herself.

-The ethical clothing brand makes decisions with love and consideration for our planet and the people, always committed to doing better.
+The ethical clothing designer makes decisions with love and consideration for our planet and the people, always committed to doing better.